erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 type information `{tr,{x_},{t_integer,Range}}` has been propagated all the way down.

-Now the JIT:ed code becomes noticably shorter.
+Now the JIT:ed code becomes noticeably shorter.

 The input mask operation knows nothing about the value so it has the operand test and the fallback: